 - potatoes & other starchy vegetables

 Protein, which builds and repairs muscle and tissue, is used by the body for cell growth.
 You should avoid feeding your kids processed meat due to preservatives and limit red meat because they are high in saturated fat.
 Instead, try these healthy food for kids which are protein rich:

 - White lean meat (chicken)

 Fat is also an important macronutrient since it also provides energy, stores vitamins, and is necessary for the production of hormones and protection of organs4.
-It is the amount of intake and the kind of fat one should be careful with.
+It is the amount of intake and the kind of fat one should be careful with when including as part of healthy food for kids.
 You should choose food with healthy unsaturated fats which are good for the heart.
 Examples of food for kids with healthy unsaturated fats are the following:

 - fish like salmon

 Meanwhile, you should limit foods that are high in saturated fat which are found in meat, butter, and dairy products.
 In addition, avoid buying food with unhealthy trans saturated fats which are usually found in processed snacks5.